chineseperson0645/CS30-major-project/proposal.md

     Player will need to be able to:
     - engage in combat with entities (PVE)
-    - have abilities (like POWER SLASH, or PEA SHOOTER)
+    - have abilities (like POWER SLASH, Pocket Shot, Basic Stab);
     - engage with enviorment (i.e be able to eat mushroom, open chest, etc)
     - move around in open world enviorment